“Why did our guest run from our presence?” asked Zoe, more amused than concerned.

 No one moved, no one wanted this divine moment to pass back into the ordinary needs of living and existence.
 They wanted to savour their unique all-consuming plateful of faith; his visitation absolute proof of their true and pure belief in Judge, their God, blessing his faithful with his cleansing light.
 Judge stood within them; he existed, the evidence went beyond hope, all present felt his comforting warmth, invigorated by his presence.

-Feeble Dark Season sunlight returned to the Church producing shadow as a result, in response villagers turned without hesitation to embrace those nearby; strangers, friends or family.
+Feeble Death Season sunlight returned to the Church producing shadow as a result, in response villagers turned without hesitation to embrace those nearby; strangers, friends or family.
 In an orderly fashion they approached the Priest, now standing directly in front of the Church’s altar, to receive his blessing and quietly filed past the Altar and out of the Church by an Eastern side door.
 Kyra held Nysa’s head in her arms like nursing a newborn baby.
 Otonia, Zoe, Zosime and Jocasta lined up at her feet, an honour guard.

 The Priest appeared unconcerned by Nysa’s condition, so Kyra accepted her unconscious state and her sisters followed her lead.